Merci-chao/userChrome.js/README.md

 - Add `animateTabMoveMaxCount`: When the number of dragged tabs exceeds this value, drag animations are disabled and a drop indicator is shown instead.
 Minimum: `0`.
 If dragging too many tabs causes lag, consider lowering this value.
 Note: Some tab grouping operations may be unavailable, and the final drop position is determined by Firefox's native behavior, which may not behave as expected in certain scenarios.
 - Add `hidePinnedDropIndicator`: Hide the indicator that appears when dragging a tab to pin it, if there are no existing pinned tabs (not available on Firefox 115).
 - Streamline and improve the animation logic.
-- The Tabs Bar will appear below the Bookmarks Toolbar when `tabsAtBottom` is set to `2`, even if Bookmarks Toolbar is set as "Only Show on New Tab".
+- The Tab Bar will appear below the Bookmarks Toolbar when `tabsAtBottom` is set to `2`, even if Bookmarks Toolbar is set as "Only Show on New Tab".
 - Improve `autoCollapse`: the tab strip now remains open while a context menu is displayed.
 - Increase the default values for two delay settings for `autoCollapse`.
 - Bug fix: When tab group spans multiple rows, collapsing or dragging it could be buggy in certain cases.